dinazeng/cmpt135final/README.txt

 Limitations
 -----------

--terminal must be at least 100 characters wide and 15 lines long
+--terminal must be at least 100 characters wide and 20 lines long

--limit of 100 characters per manga name and 10 charaters per year
+--limit of 100 characters per manga name and 10 charaters per year

+--user cannot enter any new entries with "exit" for: name, genres or authors

+--no spell check available (if a user enters a string it will be displayed in that exact format)

 Known Bugs
 ----------

 --if the user makes a mistake while entering information,it must be deleted and reupdated

 --strings sometimes become corrupted when displayed

---user cannot enter any new entries with a name "exit" or author "exit"
+--(valgrind only) scrolling through entries will flash between the window and the terminal

 Extra Features
 --------------

---listing: instead of displaying everything at the same time, scrolling is enabled
+--scrolling is enabled when multiple entries need to be displayed

---Display is featured in a window
+--display is featured in a window

 --user can exit at any point while adding a new extry